Frequently Asked Questions about State of Michigan Careers

 Jobs available in the State of Michigan include healthcare, manufacturing, hospitality, retail, finance, technology, education, transportation, construction, and government.

-Are there benefits available for State of Michigan employees?
+- Is there a probationary period for State of Michigan employees?

 The State of Michigan requires that all employees be legally authorized to work in the United States.
 All employers in Michigan must also comply with the state's minimum wage law, as well as the Michigan Occupational Safety and Health Act.
 Additionally, employers must post notices regarding workplace rights, such as the right to a safe workplace and the right to be free from discrimination based on race, color, sex, religion, national origin, age, familial status, height, weight, or marital status.